 A bill has been proposed that would lower the legal age to carry concealed firearms from ages 21 to 18.
 On Thursday, the Republican-controlled Senate voted 30-8 for the bill.
 It would require permit holders to complete a background check and then in turn undergo gun safety training.
 Moreover, the measure would increase the number of university and college students eligible to carry concealed firearms on campus.
 However, the education groups say it wouldn’t change current laws that allow high schools to prohibit guns on school grounds.

-Bill Proposal in Kansas
+Concealed Carry Bill Proposal in Kansas

 The Kansas Senate has therefore advanced it that would lower the legal age to carry concealed firearms in Kansas from 21 to 18.
 In fact, Kansas colleges began allowing concealed weapons on campus in 2017 despite opposition from students and faculty.
 There are people as young as 18 who can already carry firearms in the open in Kansas.
+In fact, Kansas does not restrict firearm sales to minors.

 Democrats Have Different Views